 2. Spending the Holidays Together

-- Sometimes, the divorcing couple is on board with how to celebrate the holidays and won’t need much coaching from the collaborative divorce team.
+Sometimes, the divorcing couple is on board with how to celebrate the holidays and won’t need much coaching from the collaborative divorce team.
 However, they may need help figuring out how to explain their new plans to extended family members.
-A couple who was in the middle of their collaborative divorce agreed that they needed to opt-out of hosting everyone this year and would take their children to a destination hotel to celebrate Christmas instead.
+A divorcing couple we worked with, who was in the middle of their collaborative divorce, agreed that they needed to opt-out of hosting everyone this year and would take their children to a destination hotel to celebrate Christmas instead.
 They agreed that while traditions are important, making sure their nuclear family was in good shape during the divorce was their most important goal for that year.
 The family specialist was able to help them figure out how to explain all of this to their parents and siblings whose holiday plans were now being changed without much-advanced warning.